pashabbrv/n8n-ai-instagram-scraper-local/README.md

 The initial setup of n8n was straightforward using Docker Compose, although configuring the network infrastructure to securely expose the services to the internet (necessary for connecting with Google Sheets APIs) was a bit fiddly.
 Ironically, Id say this project became as much a DevOps and networking project as it was an AI endeavour.
 Overall though I would definitely recommend self-hosting it as it was a lot of fun and a good learning exercise.

 ### AI Limitations:
-Occasionally even GPT-4.1-mini struggled with accurate categorization, especially with foreign names and locations.
+Occasionally even GPT-4.1-mini struggled with accurate categorisation, especially with foreign names and locations.
 It sometimes mistook adverts as relevant content.
 I think some more experimenting with prompts could have improved this.

 ### Output Is Only As Good As Your Data
 Once I paid closer attention picking reels to scraper, it did highlight how many reels were mostly just advertising or the same advice repeated.
 Finding good reels to scrape became more difficult than getting the information from them!
 (Which maybe should be considered a win!)